qwj/python-proxy/README.rst

 Requirement
 -----------

-pycryptodome_ is an optional library to enable faster (C version) cipher encryption support. **pproxy** has many built-in pure python ciphers without need to install pycryptodome_.
+pycryptodome_ is an optional library to enable faster (C version) cipher encryption. **pproxy** has many built-in pure python ciphers without need to install pycryptodome_.
 They are lightweight and stable, but a little slow.
 After speed up with PyPy_, the pure python ciphers can achieve similar performance as pycryptodome_ (C version).
 If you care about server performance and don't run in PyPy_, just install pycryptodome_ to enable faster ciphers.

 .. _pycryptodome: https://pycryptodome.readthedocs.io/en/latest/src/introduction.html
 .. _PyPy: http://pypy.org